Last updated on May 31st, 2022 at 10:52 pm

 Ultimately this will have bearing on your choice.
 All the manufacturers have different rackets with the different attributes mentioned above in several different price ranges.

-Note: Some of the links on this page are affiliate links.
-By buying through the links we may receive a commission for the sale.
-This has no effect on the price you pay.
+There are affiliate links on this page.
+By buying through the links we may receive a commission for the sale, this has no effect on the price you pay.

 Now this information is all well and good but what is really important is to get a feel of your proposed new purchase.
 Unfortunately it is unlikely you are going have the opportunity to play before you buy.
 You are only going to know if it’s the right one for you having played a game or two.

 This is especially important when moving to a heavy head racket as you will probably struggle with it to begin with and may decide it’s just not for you.

 Who knows this could possibly be the biggest problem you will encounter.
 You could always ask to try a friends racket but unless they have the one you looking to purchase it may not be of much help.

 Remember the person who is the best player at your school or Badminton club doesn’t necessary have a racket that would suit your game.
 Having the same one that Lin Dan or Carolina Marin use won’t suddenly make you play like them.